puglieseweb/puglieseweb.com/software-development/security/SecureCoding.md

 * use a different logger for debug pupose
 * log internal ids rather the user or emails informatins
 * Replace the Spring Whitelabel error page and replace with an custom error.html

+# Debugging
+Adding a service parameter to a server request is not a good protection against hacking.
+If an attacker fakes a request, he will be able to include the output of debugging information in logs and collect a lot of important information about the system.